 3. Assessment of a Public Interest Disclosure

-3.1 In the first instance the Director, Human Resources, as the nominated PID Coordinator for the University, will determine whether the disclosure is a matter to be referred to another entity.
+3.1 In the first instance the Director, People and Culture, as the nominated PID Coordinator for the University, will determine whether the disclosure is a matter to be referred to another entity.
 If so, it will be done in accordance with legislative and administrative requirements.

-3.2 The Director, Human Resources will also assess the disclosure and determine if:
+3.2 The Director, People and Culture will also assess the disclosure and determine if:

 - the person making the disclosure is able to receive the protection of the PID Act